2024 Emoti-con Home | Past Events | Judge Login Virtual Emoti-con

 An idea for something you could explore moving forward - when a user has their thumb on the screen and the screen switches to the results page with their numbers, users might be blocking those numbers with their thumb.
 Have you considered putting the results elsewhere on the screen?
 I also know wearables (like the Apple watch) are a hot topic in today's health applications, so that could be another road to consider in the future if you keep working on this.
 Overall, it's such a thoughtful project that could make a big impact in people's lives.
 Keep on addressing challenges like this and I know you all will do some amazing things!

-👏 Associate Professor of Digital Media and Networked Culture at Lehman College / City University of New York — Emoti-Con Judge
+👏 Associate Professor at Lehman College / CUNY — Emoti-Con Judge

 Good work!
 The Apple Watch has a Blood Oxygen sensor in it since 2020.
 One suggestion would be to think about what would make your app different from the Apple Watch's ability to measure this.

-👏 Software Engineering Manager at Google — Emoti-Con Judge
+👏 Software Engineering Tech Lead at Google — Emoti-Con Judge

 It's great that you're taking on this important health topic.
 Being able to deliver a service like this through a standard mobile phone is great because it's accessible to so many people these days and they should be able to use it to check on their health without having to remember to bring other special devices.